pollsposition/models/popularity/hmm-popularity.md

 ```

-There is an abnormally high variance for Chirac's second term.
+There is an abnormally high variance for Chirac's second term, and for the beggining of Macron's term.
 As a matter of fact, the previous scatterplot of $p_{approve}$ clearly shows almost two different curves.
-Let's look at the data directly:
+Let's look at the data for Chirac's term directly:

 ```python
 chirac = data[data["president"] == "chirac2"]